Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/pomodoro-technique-in-25-minutes.md

 [The Official Pomodoro Technique Book](https://cirillocompany.de/pages/pomodoro-technique/book/)

-## Tip On Recording Pomdoros
+## Tip On Recording Pomodoros

 For most people, keeping things low tech works best for Pomodoro and it certainly helps to start that way before you dive into an app as it will help you to use the app better.
-I record all of my Pomodoros and interruptions on a sheet of paper and draw my own charts by hand to see how I’m getting on.
+I record all of my Pomodoros and interruptions on a sheet of paper and draw my own charts by hand to see how I'm getting on.

 :::div{.inset}
 :img{src="/img/2015/07/pomodoro_chart.jpg" alt="Pomodoro Charts" loading="lazy"}